palmergs/wordcheat/README.md

 ## Usage

+**NOTE** a word list is not included in this repo but the internet is full of text files containing lists of english words.
+This is good one: [words_alpha.txt](https://github.com/dwyl/english-words/blob/master/words_alpha.txt).

 When installed as a gem it takes command line arguments and, given a file containing a list of words, returns a list of those words that match the criteria.

 ```